DivadNojnarg/CaPO4Sim/README.md

 (see the changelog file to access all versions)

 ## Changelog version 3.2 (case studies app)
++ Interface
+  - add movies to the video section (Janine Meyer work)
+  - fix the patient state issue in the header (and remove it from the help section)
++ CaPO4 Network
+  - when a node is selected, its size is increased (and restored when deselected)
+  - same thing for edges
+  - add a way to make edges blinking when a case study is selected
+  - when a case study is selected, the corresponding node is blinking as long as the counter is equal to 1.
+  - remove PTHp node in plasma and merge with PTHg (does not fit well in humans)
++ Graphs
   - change box size (plot area, height = 950px)
   - move slider at the bottom (plot area)
-- remove PTHp node in plasma and merge with PTHg (does not fit well in humans)
++ Others
   - remove `source("help.R")` from all other code, except global.R
   - some code syntax correction

-- fix the patient state issue in the header (and remove it from the help section)
-- add movies to the video section (Janine Meyer work)
+## Changelog version 3.1 (global app)
++ Interface
+  - correct a prettySwitch in the sidebar (slim = TRUE)
++ CaPO4 Network
+  - when a node is selected, its size is increased (and restored when deselected)
+  - same thing for edges
++ Minor changes
+  - fix a wrong file name for a node (rapid-bone png)

 ## Changelog version 3.1 (treatments app)
-+ interface
++ Interface
   - major update of the design: all options are now in the right sidebar
   - left sidebar is dedicated to menu
 + Patient file